 The good news is, all these culinary herbs can easily be fed to your dog.
 Just sprinkle some of these herbs on his food every day!

-Supplements are essential as part of the canine dental care program.
-The following two supplements which are antioxidants are particularly useful if your dog has dental problems:
+Supplements are essential as part of the canine dental care program:

 This herbal formula contains herbs such as calendula, goldenseal, myrrh, marshmallow and licorice, as well as Coenzyme Q-10 and vitamin C. It promotes oral hygiene and prevents bad breath.
 It gives good resistance to oral infections, and if your dog's gum is already inflamed, soothes the gum and prevents problems that result from gum inflammation.